jordansissel/fpm/docs/source/pleaserun.rst

   Created package {:path=>"redis-service-1.0-1.x86_64.rpm"}

 .. note::
-  You do not need to tell `fpm` which service platform you are targeting!
-Watch below :)
+  Your package will detect the service platform (systemd, upstart, etc) automatically upon installation :)

 Let's see what happens when I install this on Fedora 25 (which uses systemd)::